apecloud/kubeblocks/docs/user_docs/installation/install-kubeblocks.md

 	</tr >
 	<tr>
 	    <td >Control Plane</td>
-	    <td colspan="2">It is recommended to create 1 node with at least 4c4g and 50Gi storage. </td>
+	    <td colspan="2">It is recommended to create 1 node with at least 4C4G and 50GB storage. </td>
 	</tr >
 	<tr >
 	    <td rowspan="4">Data Plane</td>
 	    <td>For MySQL database </td>
-	    <td>It is recommended to create at least 3 nodes with 2c4Gi and 50Gi storage. </td>
+	    <td>It is recommended to create at least 3 nodes with 2C4G and 50GB storage. </td>
 	</tr>
 	<tr>
 	    <td>For PostgreSQL database </td>
-        <td>It is recommended to create at least 2 nodes with 2c4Gi and 50Gi storage.  </td>
+        <td>It is recommended to create at least 2 nodes with 2C4G and 50GB storage.  </td>
 	</tr>
 	<tr>
 	    <td>For Redis database</td>
-        <td>It is recommended to create at least 2 nodes with 2c4Gi and 50Gi storage. </td>
+        <td>It is recommended to create at least 2 nodes with 2C4G and 50GB storage. </td>
 	</tr>
 	<tr>
 	    <td>For MongoDB database</td>
-	    <td>It is recommended to create at least 3 nodes with 2c4Gi and 50Gi storage. </td>
+	    <td>It is recommended to create at least 3 nodes with 2C4G and 50GB storage. </td>
 	</tr>
 </table>

-## Installation steps
+## Steps

 **Before you start**

 Make sure you have kbcli installed, for detailed information, check [Install kbcli](./install-kbcli.md).

-**Install KubeBlocks with `kbcli kubeblocks install` command.**
+**Install KubeBlocks with kbcli kubeblocks install command.**

 The installation command is `kbcli kubeblocks install`, simply running this command installs KubeBlocks on nodes without taints with default namespace `kb-system`.